 Wheres and Whats—A Shopping and Eating Guide to Manipal

 Manipal, at first glance, may seem like a quaint, quiet, and rather boring town to most newbies.
-Although a very small place of about a three-kilometre radius, it is no less than a mini-metropolis with a pretty decent share of restaurants, places to shop, and places to, well, hang out with your squad once in a while!
+Although a tiny place of about a three-kilometre radius, it is no less than a mini-metropolis with a pretty decent share of restaurants, places to shop, and places to, well, hang out with your squad once in a while!
 Contrary to common perception, this student-friendly town offers a paradise to food lovers and shopaholics alike.

 Food is one of the most integral parts of college life, and Manipal brings forth a wide variety of cuisine.
 Indian, Thai, Chinese, South Indian, Continental—name it, and you shall have it on your plate.
 The best part, though, has to be the short distances.
-Almost every food joint and restaurant is located in close vicinity of the campus.
-Another upside of being a student town is that few places here end up leaving a hole in your pocket.
+Almost every food joint and restaurant is located in the close vicinity of the campus.
+Another upside of being a student town is that only a few places here end up leaving a hole in your pocket.
 Some of the more popular places in town are: